|

 interesting part of studying America in the weeks and

+months ahead.
 Policy alternatives in

 Washington are not encouraging.
 Part of the neocon genius